 Students learning outcomes:

-Students who attend an application assistance session will be able to identify financial aid resources for which they may qualify, know the importance of applying early, learn how to complete & submit applications, and meet deadlines.
+Students who attend an application assistance session will learn how to complete & submit applications, and meet deadlines.

 Students who complete online SAP counseling session will demonstrate knowledge and understanding of the Satisfactory Academic Progress "SAP" standards for maintaining financial aid eligibility and apply that knowledge to their academic situation and/or circumstances.

 Students who take out a loan will gain understanding of the requirements, rights and responsibilities, and repayment obligations associated with acquiring a federal student loan.